-From 2017, Statutory Shared Parental Pay is paid at £140.98 or 90% of your average weekly earnings (whichever is lower).
+As from 6 April 2021, Statutory Shared Parental Pay is paid at £151.97 or 90% of your average weekly earnings (whichever is lower).

 If the mother or adopter curtails their entitlement to maternity/adoption pay or maternity allowance before they have used their full entitlement then Statutory Shared Parental Pay can be claimed for any remaining weeks.

 To qualify for Statutory Shared Parental Pay a parent must pass the continuity of employment test.
 This means you must have worked for the same employer for at least 26 weeks at the end of the 15th week before the week in which the child is due (or at the week in which an adopter was notified of having been matched with a child or adoption) and you must be still employed in the first week that Shared Parental Leave is to be taken.